 The recommended Content Creator/Content Consumer diagram is given below.
 If this is not applicable to this profile, it is up to the author’s discretion to modify/replace.
 Authors are encouraged to maintain the neutrality of the content modules and incorporate transport by specifying grouping of the actors in the content module with actors from transport transactions.>

-Figure X.1-1 shows the actors directly involved in the <Profile Acronym> Profile and the direction that the content is exchanged.
+Figure X.1-1 shows the actors directly involved in the DCP Profile and the direction that the content is exchanged.

 A product implementation using this profile must group actors from this profile with actors from a workflow or transport profile to be functional.
 The grouping of the content module described in this profile to specific actors is described in more detail in the “Required Actor Groupings” section below.